Mart1i1n/available-attestation/README.md

 #### 3.2.2.
 Run Individual Attacks

-If one does not want to wait for experiments so long, run the following commands to conduct each attack separately.
+If one does not want to wait for experiments that long, run the following commands to conduct each attack separately.
 Each attack will last five hours.

 Run the modified exante reorg attack: